 Even with an industry-leading content algorithm & talented Moderation Team, a minority of reviews do slip through the cracks.
 But that doesn’t mean they’re not caught — thanks in part to you, the community.
 If you have a concern with any review, question, or comment on the platform, click the Report Review button.
 Every single report will be taken seriously to ensure that all reviews are genuine, and meet our Posting Guidelines.

 What do we do with suspicious reviews?

 We hate absolutely “fake reviews” — and we see a handful come through our platform each day.
-Lucky for us, more than 99.9% of these reviews are immediately detected by our algorithm and our Moderation Team way before it would be published.
+Lucky for us, the majority of these reviews are immediately detected by our algorithm and our Moderation Team way before it would be published.